mundorfd/olc-html-hacks/html_css_guide.md

 3. The `margin` property will set a margin area on the top, right, bottom and left (in that order).
 So 0 on the top, 0 on the right, 10 pixels on the bottom, and 30 pixels on the left.

 > [!NOTE]
-> Margins, and properties like this, go clockwise around the element, starting from the top.
+> `margin` and `padding` values go clockwise around the element, starting from the top.

 ![New Float Right](assets/new_float_right.png)